 Fear of discrimination means that service users often don't want to put themselves on the line – they will often hear stories about friends who have had a bad experience and not want to risk it happening to them.
 Even if your service is really vital for their needs, they may opt out of engaging if they are not confident.

-Day to day 'low level' discrimination can have a big impact on LGB&T people's lives.
-Whether it's homophobic stories in the media, overhearing homophobic or transphobic banter on the bus, or seeing homophobic or transphobic graffiti in their neighbourhood, all of these incidents create a layered effect where an individual can expect discrimination from just about anywhere.
+Day to day 'low level' discrimination can have a big impact on LGBT people's lives.
+Whether it's homophobic stories in the media, overhearing homophobic, biphobic or transphobic banter on the bus, or seeing discriminatory graffiti in their neighbourhood, all of these incidents create a layered effect where an individual can expect discrimination from just about anywhere.

-Direct discrimination occurs when a person is treated less favourably than another in a similar situation on the grounds of their sexual orientation or gender identity, such as a lesbian or gay couple being refused a one bedroom property from their housing provider when straight couples are being given one bedroom houses.
+Direct discrimination occurs when a person is treated less favourably than another in a similar situation on the grounds of their sexual orientation or gender identity, such as a same-sex couple being refused a one bedroom property from their housing provider when opposite-sex couples are being given one bedroom houses.

-Indirect discrimination occurs when a rule or practice is applied across the board, but as a result of doing so it discriminates against LGB&T people, such as if the housing provider only provided one bedroom properties to single or married applicants.
-Doing this is not directly discriminatory to LGB&T people but as same-sex couples cannot marry each other, and the service does not specify that couples in a civil partnership are considered to be married, they are automatically discriminated against by rules such as these.
+Indirect discrimination occurs when a rule or practice is applied across the board, but as a result of doing so it discriminates against LGBT people.
 Such a rule amounts to discrimination only if the service cannot reasonably justify it by reference to matters other than the person's sexual orientation or gender identity.